MacilPrime/QuickBlocker/README.md

-Only install this fork if you have versions v3.19.0 (Mayhem) or v3.12.1 (ihavenoface) or newer.
+Only install this fork if you have 4chan X versions v3.19.0 (Mayhem) or v3.12.1 (ihavenoface) or newer.

 Credit to Macil for the original script